 You are a Designer, Artist, Director and Writer and have a background in Graphic Design, interactions Design and Communication.
-Your practice encompasses multiple media (video, sound, film, storytelling…) but based on research and intricate narratives to explore alternative or lost histories and unusual accounts, mainly referring to the African continent.
-How and when do the interest in these different disciplines and its interactions come about?
+Your practice encompasses multiple media (video, sound, film, storytelling…) but is based on research and intricate narratives to explore alternative or lost histories and unusual accounts, mainly referring to the African continent.
+How and when does the interest in these different disciplines and their interactions come about?

-I’m sympathetic for anyone who tries to summarise my background and what I currently do, let alone try to understand how they all seem to converge.
-Regardless, I embrace the spectrum of realities I’ve been able to indulge in.
-Ultimately, my endeavours are built on three pillars; Design, Politics & Film.
-In regards to output; I find it slightly perplexing when “storytelling” is treated like a medium, it’s a process of relaying data (information) to an audience consequently the medium of choice whether it be Film, Sound, Installation or anything else of that nature is a discussion of effectiveness.
-When asked how and when do these different disciplines intersect in my praxes, I’ve always taken the stance of ‘whichever method is most appropriate’ I’m not trying force my research-praxis into a singular medium… that’s just limiting.
-The fundamental intention when you attend an Unmaterialised™ or The Adv_™ Forum event is to get a glimpse into a specific individuals psyche (not my own) that is researched based, presented in a state of reverence.
-There is something about religious experiences that polarises people, it’s incredible to watch and a great catalyst for provoking an audience’s opinion.
+It’s a process of relaying data (information) to an audience consequently, the medium of choice, whether it be Film, Sound, Installation or anything else of that nature, is a discussion of effectiveness.
+When asked how and when these different disciplines intersect in my praxes, I’ve always taken the stance of ‘whichever method is most appropriate’ I’m not trying to force my research praxis into a singular medium… that’s just limiting.
+The fundamental intention when you attend an Unmaterialised™ or The Adv_™ Forum event is to get a glimpse into a specific individual’s psyche (not my own) that is researched based presented in a state of reverence.
+There is something about religious experiences that polarises people.
+It’s incredible to watch and a great catalyst for provoking an audience’s opinion.

 Unmaterialised™ is a research archive that explores the origin of key narratives, beliefs and systems — highlighting omissions, voids and/or inaccuracies resulting in a counterfactual scene.

-Unmaterialised is for people who are conscious of the difference between truth and fact by the hand of politics i.e power.
-Inspired by George Orwell’s Ministry of Truth (1984), Simon Leys Essay ‘The Best Lies Tell The Truth, Howard Zinn, ‘The Politics of History’, just to name a few.
+Unmaterialised is for people who are conscious of the difference between truth and fact by the hand of politics, i.e. power.
+Inspired by George Orwell’s Ministry of Truth (1984), Simon Leys’s Essay ‘The Best Lies Tell The Truth, and Howard Zinn ‘The Politics of History’, just to name a few.
 Unmaterialised emerged as a means to strategically engineer doubt in “Popular Knowledge” to introduce alternative perspectives from unrecognised scholars, witnesses or evidence.

-Unlike Unmaterialised™ that explore ‘The Why,’ The Adv_™ explores and outlines ‘The How’ to the masses, challenging the idea of ‘Irresponsible Knowledge’.
+Unlike Unmaterialised™, which explores ‘The Why,’ The Adv_™ explores and outlines ‘The How’ to the masses, challenging the idea of ‘Irresponsible Knowledge’.
 To date, both Unmaterialisded™ & The Adv_™ Forum are the amalgamation of all my interests and skill sets, which is a rare privilege.

 What has been one of the most challenging projects you have developed and why?

-Eventually, it leads to The Adv_™ Forum designing the scenario “Undoing Nations: Africa” with a diverse list of participants from Political Advisors, Philosophers, Designers, Educators but to name a few.
-There was a good cross-section of society present and the outcomes were more compromising than a holy mans confessions.
+Eventually, it leads to The Adv_™ Forum designing the scenario “Undoing Nations: Africa” with a diverse list of participants from Political Advisors, Philosophers, Designers, and Educators but to name a few.
+There was a good cross-section of society present, and the outcomes were more compromising than a holy man’s confessions.

 With that said, in the narrative of our work, we retell our research through the potential of the practice of Archeo-acoustics — the archaeology of sound from objects and spaces.
-As an evolving methodology, in the natural sciences we realising that human civilisation was far more conscious of acoustics — from designing spaces to emit particular frequencies as hallucinogens to emitting sounds to distil water.
+As an evolving methodology, in the natural sciences, we realised that human civilisation was far more conscious of acoustics — from designing spaces to emit particular frequencies as hallucinogens to emitting sounds to distil water.

-In the context of The Adv_™ Forum technology is crucial in the act of the creating spaces processes for the suspension of disbelief.
-In each scenario, we encourage our participants to feel comfortable to abandon their morality when necessary or sideline their conscience with respect to their objective.
+In the context of The Adv_™ Forum, technology is crucial in the act of creating space processes for the suspension of disbelief.
+In each scenario, we encourage our participants to feel comfortable abandoning their morality when necessary or sideline their conscience with respect to their objective.
 This only works if we can synthesise a seamless experience between identifying who they are, why they are and how they can achieve their desired goal.
 It’s amazingly scary what people are willing to do if you give them a safe space.

-Afrofuturism, the cultural, aesthetic, philosophy of science, and philosophy of history movement, which became widespread in the late 1950s and explores the developing intersection of African/African Diaspora culture with technology has seen its presence in art, fashion and design related media increased noticeably in the last few years.
-Could you tell our audience what’s your take on the movement and its resurface these days?
+Afrofuturism, the cultural, aesthetic, philosophy of science, and philosophy of history movement, which became widespread in the late 1950s and explores the developing intersection of African/African Diaspora culture with technology, has seen its presence in art, fashion and design-related media increased noticeably in the last few years.
+Could you tell our audience what’s your take on the movement and its resurfacing these days?

 Where do you see your practice going into?